 many residents.
 The county worked together to create a

 comprehensive fire prevention plan.

-After seeing thousands of San Luis Obispo residents march the
+After seeing thousands of San Luis Obispo residents march through

-streets for George Floyd, the San Luis Obispo community and city
+the streets for George Floyd, the San Luis Obispo community and

-council knew more work needed to be done to create a diverse,
+city council knew that more work needed to be done to create a

-process is built, it became clear that there was much more work
+government, it became clear that there was much more to be

 One-third of California’s TK-12 students perform below grade

 level, including students in Moreno Valley, Riverside County’s

 second-largest city.
 The city recognized the need to support